USRSE/usrse.github.io/pages/about/election.md

 ## Timeline

-- Membership verification email sent: by October 15, 2021
+* Membership verification email sent: by October 15, 2021
-- Nominations open: October 22, 2021
+* Nominations open: October 22, 2021
-- Nominations due: November 5, 2021
+* Nominations due: November 5, 2021
-- Candidates finalize information: November 8, 2021
+* Candidates finalize information: November 8, 2021
-- Candidates announced: by November 12, 2021
+* Candidates announced: by November 12, 2021
-- Annual US-RSE General Meeting, including candidate statements: December 3, 2021, 1-3pm ET
+* Annual US-RSE General Meeting, including candidate statements: December 3, 2021, 1-3pm ET
-- Voting Open: December 3-10, 2021
+* Voting Open: December 3-10, 2021
-- Election Results announced: by December 17, 2021
+* Election Results announced: by December 17, 2021
-- Elected Steering Committee members take office: January 1, 2022
+* Elected Steering Committee members take office: January 1, 2022

 ## Positions and Eligibility

 Five Steering Committee seats are open in this election, each for a 2-year term (January 1, 2022 through December 31, 2023).
 The following steering committee members have terms that end this year: Jeff Carver, Ian Cosden, Charles Ferenbaugh, Sandra Gesing, and Christina Maimone.
-All US-RSE members in good standing as of the day nominations open are eligible for nomination.
+All US-RSE members in good standing as of the day nominations open (October 22, 2021) are eligible for nomination.

 A membership verification email will be sent to all members in October.
 The message will be sent directly from leadership@us-rse.org, not through the Google group used for most email communications.
 Individuals who do not receive the membership verification email may join the organization by filling out the membership form at [https://us-rse.org/join/](https://us-rse.org/join/).
 For questions or help with membership matters, please contact Election Chairs Julia Damerow and Lance Parsons on Slack or [via email](mailto:jdamerow@asu.edu,lparsons@princeton.edu).

 The US-RSE Steering Committee sets its own meeting frequency and timing.
 Currently, the Steering Committee meets every two weeks.
 The Steering Committee meeting frequency and schedule for 2022 will be determined once new members are elected.

 The responsibilities of Steering Committee members are detailed in the [US-RSE Membership and Governance](https://github.com/USRSE/documents/blob/master/governance.md) document.
 They include: